roymasad/dos-game-engine/README.md

 Smoothly moves a spaceship over the screen with a background

 # Notes
+It uses Dos-dev
-It uses Clangd, cmake and Dosbox bundle extension for Visual Studio code  (search VS store)
+Clangd, cmake and Dosbox bundle extension for Visual Studio code  (search VS store)

 # Features
 - Game Loop